Robin Day (designer): Polypropylene Chair

-The first mass-produced injection-moulded polypropylene shell chair in the world, it represented a major breakthrough in furniture design and technology.
+This represented a major breakthrough in furniture design and technology.
 Originally created as a stacking chair, it was adapted for a variety of applications, ranging from airports to sports stadiums.
-Tens of millions of Polypropylene Chairs have been produced over the last 50 years.
 In 2009 it was selected by Royal Mail to appear on a postage stamp as one of eight designs in a 2009 series celebrating "British Design Classics".
+Approximately 64 million polyprop chairs had been manufactured as of 2019, with Hille having sold around 14 million of them.